kalle-eemeli/Database_interface/README.md

 Eventually it needed to be expanded to include a lot more functionality like adding, removing and updating objetcs.
 However due to time constraints, all of these weren't finished and the final result is more like a demo than a fully developed product (might be finished later).

-Later [Material UI](https://mui.com/ "Material UI") elements were also implemented to make the visual side of the project more pleasing.
+Later on [Material UI](https://mui.com/ "Material UI") elements were also implemented to make the visual side of the project more pleasing.

 MORE INFO + PICTURES COMING